 Flood Relief Funding

-Through a special partnership with The Housing Fund and Metropolitan Development Housing Agency (MDHA), Habitat for Humanity of Greater Nashville was provided grant and loan funding for flood relief renovations.
+Through a special partnership with The Housing Fund and Metropolitan Development and Housing Agency (MDHA), Habitat for Humanity of Greater Nashville was provided grant and loan funding for flood relief renovations.

 MDHA made federal funds available to The Housing Fund for revitalization efforts in areas of Metro Nashville that were impacted by the May 2010 floods.
 In December 2012, Habitat of Greater Nashville entered into a partnership with The Housing Fund resulting in the purchase and renovation of vacant homes located in flood-impacted areas in Nashville.
 Habitat has historically built new homes but these renovated homes mean more low-income Middle Tennessee families can be served, according to Danny Herron, president and CEO of Habitat of Greater Nashville.